Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/button-group.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This variant can not be used because it does not respect the Orange Design System specifications.
+This variant should not be used because it does not respect the Orange Design System specifications.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}